-Finally, the results of Chern number in Eq. (\ref{chern}) calculated above two scenarios are all displayed in Fig.~\ref{fig1}(b).
-In more details, the red stars represent the analytical Chern numbers based on linear eigenvalues, while the black hollow circles and blue solid circles represent the numerical Chern numbers corresponding to linear eigenvalues and nonlinear eigenvalues, respectively.
+Finally, the results for the Chern number in Eq. (\ref{chern}) calculated in the two scenarios above are displayed in Fig.~\ref{fig1}(b).
+In more detail, the red stars represent the analytical Chern numbers based on linear eigenvalues, while the black open circles and blue solid circles represent the numerical Chern numbers corresponding to linear eigenvalues and nonlinear eigenvalues, respectively.
 It is worth noting that the calculations of both linear and nonlinear eigenvalues are performed under the condition of $g=0$.
 As can be seen from Fig.~\ref{fig1}(b), the Chern number remains at $\mathcal{C}=1$ in the linear case, while under the nonlinear eigenvalue problem, the Chern number exhibits fractional behavior and gradually stabilizes at $\mathcal{C}=\frac{1}{2}$.
 This behavior can be understood as the geometric phase of the effective Bloch bands being reconstructed under the combined action of strong nonlinearity and non-Hermitian coupling, leading to the coupling and excitation of multiple topological bands and resulting in fractional Chern numbers.
-Based on the above results, when non-Hermitian nonlinearity is introduced (blue circles in Fig.~\ref{fig1}(b)), solitons~\cite{Bai2025b} are expected to exhibit fractional pumping phenomena.
-In contrast, such fractional pumping behavior is completely absent in the linear case (red stars and black circles in Fig.~\ref{fig1}(b)).
+Based on the above results, when non-Hermitian nonlinearity is introduced [blue circles in Fig.~\ref{fig1}(b)], solitons~\cite{Bai2025b} are expected to exhibit fractional pumping phenomena.
+In contrast, such fractional pumping behavior is completely absent in the linear case [red stars and black circles in Fig.~\ref{fig1}(b)].